Updated March 4, 2020.

 The CARES (Coronavirus Aid, Relief, and Economic Security) Act requires employer-sponsored health plans to cover a COVID-19 vaccine at no cost to plan participants for the duration of the public health emergency.
 On October 28, the Departments of Health and Human Services, Labor, and Treasury jointly issued an interim final rule implementing this requirement.
 Under this rule, group health plans and health insurers must cover COVID-19 vaccines within 15 business days of approval by the CDC.
 Coverage must be provided with no cost sharing regardless of whether the vaccine was administered by an in-network or out-of-network provider.
 This rule also holds true for individual policies, Medicare and Medicaid.
 As a practical matter, this coverage will likely be added immediately upon a vaccine’s approval.

 While the CARES Act coverage mandate does shift additional costs to employers, these costs aren’t anticipated to be significant.
 The recently released Medicare payment rate for a two-dose COVID-19 vaccine is $45.33.
 Although providers often charge employer health plans a rate higher than Medicare, it’s not likely that the price of the vaccine will increase substantially over the Medicare rate, as the majority of development costs have been funded through government grants.
-According to a recent article in Forbes, Pfizer set initial pricing at $19.50 per dose.
-Other developers are expected to publish similar pricing.

 And, although health plans will bear the cost of these vaccines, it’s likely to be a financial win due to the avoidance of the COVID-19 infection.
 The cost of contracting the virus could be significantly higher depending on the severity of the case.